lpiggott7/SeniorProject/README.md

   4. &lt;dataset name&gt;&#95;B.arff - the unsampled (no sample) file (for testing)

   5. &lt;dataset name&gt;.csv - the original dataset prior to sampling, column removal, and splitting into A and B.

+  6. &lt;dataset name&gt;&#95;A.csv - the dataset prior to sampling and non-featured column removal, but post splitting into A and B (for training)

+  7. &lt;dataset name&gt;&#95;B.csv - the dataset prior to sampling and non-featured column removal, but post splitting into A and B (for testing)